Church of Denmark: Economic support

-Separation of church and state
+State church

-While the debate about separation of church and state emerges occasionally in Denmark, the current arrangement is supported by most political parties.
+The current arrangement of governmental support of the Church of Denmark as the state church is supported by most political parties.
 It has been challenged for decades by the left wing and by atheists; more recently also by some ideological liberals and some members of free churches.

-Proponents for a separation (disestablishment) argue the state church violates equality of religions and the principle of the secular state.
-Proponents for the current system argue that membership is voluntary, that the existence of a state church has ancient historical roots, and that the church fulfils certain administrative tasks for the state.
+Proponents for the current system argue that membership is voluntary, that the existence of a state church has ancient historical roots, and that the church fulfills certain administrative tasks for the state.
+Antidisestablishmentarians view patronage of the Church of Denmark as being consistent with Denmark's identity as a Christian state.
 They also argue it would be difficult to decide whether church-owned real estate should be handed over to the state or not.
 The former possessions of the Catholic Church were ceded to the Crown at the reformation in 1536.
+Proponents for a separation (disestablishment) argue the state church violates their concept of the equality of religions.

 According to a poll conducted by the free daily MetroXpress in April 2007, 52% wished to split church and state, 30% were against, and 18% undecided.
 Minister for Education and Ecclesiastical Affairs Bertel Haarder, spoke out against a split: "Church and state will be separated when more than half of the population are no longer members.
 N. F. S. Grundtvig said so, and I support that."
 The opposition Social Democrats also argued against a split, but said there should be more equality between denominations, possibly by a state subsidiary paid to other approved religious communities as well.
 Immigrant groups and the Muslim society are divided on the issue, as some think official Christianity is preferable to a purely secular state.

 Pure equality of religions exists only in a minority of Western European countries.
-Besides Denmark, only the Faroe Islands, Iceland, England and Greece have official state churches, while Scotland has an officially recognised "national church" that is not connected to the state.
-Spain, Portugal, Italy and Austria have official ties to Catholicism (concordat), but these ties do not extend to Catholicism being recognised as the state religion in these countries.
+Besides Denmark, only the Faroe Islands, Iceland, England and Greece have official state churches, while Scotland has an officially recognized "national church" that is not connected to the state.
+Spain, Portugal, Italy and Austria have official ties to Catholicism (concordat), but these ties do not extend to Catholicism being recognized as the state religion in these countries.
 Further there are varying degrees of public funding of the church in Belgium, Luxembourg, Germany, Norway, Sweden, in most cantons of Switzerland, and in the Alsace-Moselle region of France.